-- The MMU recommends that PJM clearly identify and classify all reasons for incurring operating reserves in the Day-Ahead and the Real-Time Energy Markets and the associated operating reserve charges in order to make all market participants aware of the reasons for these costs and to help ensure a long term solution to the issue of how to allocate the costs of operating reserves.
+- The MMU recommends that PJM clearly identify and classify all reasons for incurring operating reserves in the day-ahead and the real-time energy markets and the associated operating reserve charges in order to make all market participants aware of the reasons for these costs and to help ensure a long term solution to the issue of how to allocate the costs of operating reserves.
 (Priority: Medium.
 First reported 2011.
 Status: Partially adopted.) - The MMU recommends that PJM revise the current operating reserve confidentiality rules in order to allow the disclosure of complete information about the level of operating reserve charges by unit and the detailed reasons for the level of operating reserve credits by unit in the PJM region.
 (Priority: High.
 First reported 2013.
 Status: Partially adopted.) - The MMU recommends that PJM pay uplift based on the offer at the lower of the actual unit output or the dispatch signal MW.
-(Priority: Medium.
-First reported 2018.
-Status: Not adopted.) - The MMU recommends that PJM develop and implement an accurate metric to define when a unit is following dispatch to determine eligibility to receive balancing operating reserve credits and for assessing generator deviations.
 (Priority: Medium.
 First reported 2018.
 Status: Not adopted.) - The MMU recommends that PJM eliminate the exemption for fast start resources (CTs and diesels) from the requirement to follow dispatch.
 The performance of these resources should be evaluated in a manner consistent with all other resources (Priority: Medium.
 First reported 2018.
 Status: Not adopted.)